patelrohan008/cx4240-stock-prediction/README.md

 # Conclusions

 ## Summary
-Through this project, we have not only shown that raw market data is not enough to produce an effective model, but also that there are irratiionnal contributing fat
+Through this project, we have not only shown that raw market data is not enough to produce an effective predictive model, but also that there are irrational contributing factors that affect the values of a company's stock.
+We have also shown that these irrational factors can be modeled with some level of accuracy and applied to various predicive models to improve their accurancy at predicting the future values of stock.
+Through the use of several analytical concepts and machine learning methods, we have produced a model that can predict the stock value of a company tomorrow with only the tweets relevant to the company and a small set of technical indicators from today and the two days prior, and we have displayed that the accuracy of this model is signifigantly improved by the use of the data associated with the tweets.
+Lastly, the steps taken in this project have brought us closer to understanding the many abstract factors that go into the daily movement of the stock.

 ## Limits of Twitter data
 <p align="justify">This study has shown that Twitter can improve stock prediction.
 However, the use of Twitter for stock market prediction has some limits.
 First, Twitter is particularly used in the United States and therefore reflects more American public sentiment rather than the world opinion.
 Moreover, it is sometimes difficult to extract enough relevant tweets related to a company.
 Usually when it is a large company, it is more likely to find many tweets.
 But it is not a general truth.
 For example, we did not find numerous tweets related to AMD.
 As Delta Airlines is concerned, many tweets were consumer complaints or discussions with the customer service.
 In that case, those tweets had to be filtered.</p>